 In Mauritius the Ministry of Social Security, National Solidarity, and Environment and Sustainable Development (Environment and Sustainable Development Division) is responsible for the environmental assessment and approval process.

 Project infrastructure proposals may be subject to a Preliminary Environmental Report (PER) which is a short form of an Environmental Impact Assessment (EIA), and is generally meant for assessing projects with lesser environmental impacts.
-This preliminary analysis is undertaken to identify impacts and the means of avoidance or mitigation, and is an important tool for sound decision-making and for achieving sustainable development.
+This preliminary analysis is undertaken to identify impacts and the means of avoidance or mitigation and is an important tool for sound decision-making and for achieving sustainable development.

 The PER mechanism was introduced in the Environment Protection Act (EPA) 2002.
 With the coming into force of the Business Facilitation (Miscellaneous Provisions) Act 2006, undertakings which are less polluting have been waived from lengthy administrative procedures for application processing.
 In the same context, Part A of the First Schedule of the EPA 2002, which pertains to the list of undertakings requiring a PER, has been reviewed.